TWH-Scripts/twh_searchProps/README.md

 ## Features
 - Setup individual props which can be searched
 - Set custom animation,chances and loot for each prop or default
-- All lootable props reload at server restart
+- All lootable props can be searched again at server restart
 ----
 - Enable loot when interact with drawers,chests or other interactable objects in the world
 - Add as many objects as you want with custom chances and loot or default
-- All lootable objects reload at server restart
+- All lootable objects can be searched again at server restart